 I still do.

 I got the call from my mom, "Jasmine, he has gone into a coma.
 We are life-flighting him home to St. Francis.
 He wanted to be home before he died.
 He signed a DNR."
-He was 18 and since he was no longer considered a juvenile my brother took his heath and future into his own hands.
+He was 18 and since he was no longer considered a juvenile my brother took his health and future into his own hands.
 Shortly after signing his orders he had to go into medically induced coma.
 There was too much pain.
-He had graft versus host from the experimental transplant and his kidneys, liver, and heart were failing.
+He had Graft Versus Host from the experimental transplant and his kidneys, liver, and heart were failing.

 Praise God he didn't have cancer...right?

 So when they flew him to Tulsa I came home from school immediately.
 I was in undergrad and still trying to be a normal person, in spite of that fact that the brother (that I had spent most of my childhood raising and looking after) was in Memphis at St. Jude Cancer Research Hospital.
 Paige and I packed up and headed to Tulsa.
 The hour drive was quiet.
 I knew what I'd find.
 I knew what I'd be asked to do.
 I had always been the mother, even to my mother, and I was afraid.

 I walked up to my brother's bed.
 His funny and kind doctor, Doctor Kirkpatrick was there.
 He explained, "Isaiah is not well, Jasmine.
 Isaiah's liver is failing, his kidneys aren't functioning, and his heart is beating only by the medicine we are keeping on his heart."
 The doctor said, "he flatlined in the helicopter on the way over, and we resuscitated him."

 "What?!"
 I asked, "he told me he signed a DNR."
 My mom looked down at the floor, "Jazz", she sputtered, "I couldn't let him go like that."
 So here we were, surrounding Isaiah and listening to what we needed to do.
 Even though he had made that clear before he closed his eyes for the last time.